wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 However we know that the call stack can only ever run one function at a time.

-So what happens in a scenario like our example where you have two logs between a `setTImeout`?
+So what happens in a scenario like our example where you have two logs between a `setTTimeout`?

 ![](@attachment/Clipboard_2020-05-08-06-19-08.png) 3:48